 Thanksgiving, like I said, is my favorite holiday, but sometimes the things we love are hard.
 Today, a day many were looking forward to and enjoyed, was hard for my friend and her family.
 And friend, there may have been moments that were hard for you as well.
 Moments when you found yourself missing loved ones who weren't there.
 This was my 2nd year without my grandma B and yesterday as I prepped and worked in the kitchen I thought of her.
 I missed her, and though I'm thankful for the memories, I'm reminded sometimes remembering is hard.

-For my friend this day will forever be marked, Thanksgiving may always be hard.
+For my friends, this day will forever be marked, Thanksgiving may always be hard.
 All this had me thinking about the bigger picture...Thanksgiving may be a single day on the calendar, but God longs for it to be a constant state of the heart.
 1 Thessalonians 5:18 tells us, "In everything give thanks, for this is God's will for you in Christ Jesus."

-We often wonder what God's will for us and here He clearly tells us...it's not a job or a ministry, a place to live or a trip to take.
+We often wonder what God's will for us is and here He clearly tells us...it's not a job or a ministry, a place to live or a trip to take.
 It's not a complicated task, but it is a difficult one.
 We are instructed to give thanks in everything.
 Today when I spoke with ones I love and spent time with some as well, it was a fun thing and honestly, an easy thing to do.
 But tomorrow, next week or next year when I'm personally living out the bad news it won't be enjoyable, but God will still expect it.

 Friend, His will for you and me, is to give Him thanks.
 How can we do that on days that are not created with that focus?
 On days when it's hard?
 I'll admit I've wrestled with these questions today as my thoughts drifted to my friends who were planning a funeral instead of enjoying a feast.
 I struggle living out the command when my kids and I are having a bad day.